-Summerset is the third largest retirement village operator and the second largest developer of villages in New Zealand, with a target to build 300 retirement units per annum by 2015.
+Summerset is the third largest retirement village operator and the second largest developer of villages in New Zealand, building 400 to 500 retirement units per annum.

-Greenwood Roche advises Summerset Group on the acquisition of land for the development of retirement villages throughout New Zealand.
-Pictured here is Summerset by the Park, Manukau.
+Greenwood Roche advises Summerset Group on the acquisition of land for the development of retirement villages, together with other property and resource management aspects of the developments themselves, throughout New Zealand.

 Following the Canterbury earthquakes, Housing New Zealand adopted a $1.2 billion project to rebuild and redevelop its social housing portfolio in Canterbury.